benjbuch/octo_waffle/part_01-basic_interactions.md

   asin
 ```

-We will see how to use piping when it comes to data manipulation.
+We will see how useful piping is when it comes to data manipulation.

 ### Assignments